 If you’ve been following me here and on social media for a while, you may notice that I post a lot of very positive content.
 I also encourage positive thinking as much as possible.
 And there are plenty more influencers, experts, and regular people that promote positivity as well.

 But there is another group of people that warns about the spiritual dangers of being positive all of the time.
-And who stresses the importance of being real and feeling all of your feelings.
+And they stress the importance of being real and feeling all of your feelings.